Harniver/hierarchical-collection/README.md

 - `right-click`+`mouse drag` to rotate the camera
 - `mouse scroll` for zooming in and out
 - `left-shift` added to the camera commands above for precision control
+- any other key will show/hide a legenda displaying this list Hovering on a node will also display its UID in the top-left corner.